 We are currently in the research and development phase.
 Mel has taken a few small business courses from Tidewater Community College and is currently taking online courses related to starting a business and small business funding from the Small Business Administration (SBA) and through Lynda.com.

 An initial business plan has been completed as of February 2017.
+The plan has been revised to a simpler and less expensive "bare bones plan" as of July 2018.
+The newer plan will be easier and cheaper to implement.
 This will continue to be tweaked throughout each stage of development.

 A website for the campground resort was created in May 2017.
 This will be used to generate interest among potential investors and customers.
 Some intermediate events including fundraisers and gatherings will be promoted on the site to cultivate interest.